 Next Tour

-Our next tour will be to the New England lighthouses.
+Our next guided tour will be to the New England lighthouses.
 New England’s lighthouses stand today as romantic beacons.
 The tour departs New York October 10th.
 The first lighthouse visit is to the Boston Light.
 The Boston Light was the first one to be built in 1716.
 After it was constructed, 11 more were built during British rule in the 1700s.

 The second visit will be to The Cape Neddick Light.
 It was built on a small, barren island, known by local fishermen as “the Number,” on Maine’s southern coast.
 We’ll spend one night at The Keeper’s House at Isle au Haut, Maine, which is now a bed-and-breakfast.
 The French explorer Samuel de Champlain discovered the island in 1604.